 This creates the smallest plus sign for the final layer of this fun project.

-As this is the top layer you will need something in the middle square – you can even add some height to this one as it will be the middle of the box!
+This is the top layer, so you will need something in the middle square.
+You can even add some height to this one as it will be the middle of the box!

 STEP 4: Constructing the Box

-Now that you have three completed plus sign shaped layers, it’s time to stick them all together!
+Now that you have three completed plus sign-shaped layers, it’s time to piece them all together!
 Make sure the decorative side is facing up.
 You may like to check out the video below for extra support in explaining this step.